MacMagic1/ChatGPTSteamBot/README.md

 2. Create or log into an account
 3. In the menu on the left hand side of the screen go down to "API Keys"
 4. Press "Create new secret key"
-5. Take note of that secret key and populate it into the APIKey=PLACEHOLDER parameter in the config.ini file
+5. Take note of that secret key and populate it into the APIKey=PLACEHOLDER parameter in the HelpBot/bin/Debug/config.ini file

 ![alt text](Pictures/OpenAI_API_Key.png)